-Thank you for selecting Harvard Pilgrim Health Care (HPHC) for your employees' health benefits.
-This Administrative Guide is designed to answer your most common questions and to assist you with the completion of membership transactions, including instructions on enrollment procedures and premium payments.
+Thank you for selecting Harvard Pilgrim Health Care (HPHC) as your insurance carrier or third party administrator of your employees' health benefits plan.
+This Administrative Guide is designed to answer your most common questions and to assist you with the completion of membership transactions, including instructions on enrollment, billing and payment procedures.

-Important Notice to Employers, Brokers and Third-Party Administrators
+Important Notice to Employers, Brokers and Certain Third Parties